 Homeopathy and Herbal Medicine

 Herbal Medicine, the practice of taking medicinal plants and herbs to treat diseases and illnesses and to promote health, has roots in all ancient cultures.
-Homeopathy is actually a distinct practice from herbal medicine, although the two terms are often used interchangeably and there is much overlap, and has been around in its modern form for 230 years.
-The word Homeopathy is derived from Greek for “like disease,” meaning that that treatment given is similar to the disease the person in experience.
-Homeopathy is considered a holistic approach because it looks at a person in their totality, mind, body, and spirit, and medicines prescribed are meant to mirror the sickness of the person as a whole, not just a specific symptom or diagnosis.
-Homeopathy also also operates on the principle of minimum dosing, and homeopathic remedies are prepared through repeated dilution and “succussion” or shaking to create the lowest effective dose.
+Homeopathy is actually a distinct practice from herbal medicine, although the two terms are often used interchangeably and there is much overlap and has been around in its modern form for 230 years.
+The word Homeopathy is derived from Greek for “like disease,” meaning that that treatment given is similar to the disease the person is experiencing.
+Homeopathy is considered a holistic approach to alcoholism because it looks at a person in their totality, mind, body, and spirit, and medicines prescribed are meant to mirror the sickness of the person as a whole, not just a specific symptom or diagnosis.
+Homeopathy also operates on the principle of minimum dosing, and homeopathic remedies are prepared through repeated dilution and “succussion” or shaking to create the lowest effective dose.